So you think apps in the app store are safe?

 e27 invites members from Asia’s tech industry and startup community to share their honest opinions and expert knowledge with our readers.
 If you are interested to share your point of view, please send us an email to writers[at]e27[dot]co.

 Appknox Singapore Appknox is a mobile security company that helps businesses & developers make their mobile apps more secure.
-We not only find security vulnerabilities but also suggest ways to fix them, in few minutes.
+They not only find security vulnerabilities but also suggest ways to fix them.
 Latest funding: Not specified Investors: Not specified